microsoft/Kusto-Query-Language/doc/isnotemptyfunction.md

 ---
 title: isnotempty() - Azure Data Explorer
-description: This article describes isnotempty() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/13/2022
+description: Learn how to use the isnotempty() function to check if the argument isn't an empty string. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # isnotempty()